NCAR/DART/docs/pages/DART2_Diagnostics.md

-1. Edit the *input.nml* and in the *&filter_nml* namelist set the *init_time_days* and *init_time_seconds* to match the observation time in the truncated obs_seq file.
+1. Edit the *input.nml* and in the *&filter_nml* namelist set the *init_time_days* and *init_time_seconds* to match the observation time in the truncated observation sequence file.
 This overrides any times in the input files and ensures that *filter* will only assimilate and not try to advance the model.
-2. Make sure the truncated obs_seq file contains only 1 obs, a few obs at the same time, or obs close enough together in time to fit into a single assimilation window.
+2. Make sure the truncated observation sequence file contains only 1 obs, a few obs at the same time, or obs close enough together in time to fit into a single assimilation window.